hdinkel/linuxcommandline/sphinx_beginner/index.rst

 .. toctree::

-   Commandline Tools <commandlinetools>
    Introduction <introduction>
+..
 Solutions to the Exercises <solutions>
    Links <links>
    About Bio-IT <about_bioit>
    Acknowlegments <acknowledgments>